About the Site

 1996 World Monuments Watch

 In 1989, World Monuments Fund sent an initial field mission to Cambodia to survey Angkor and evaluate the damage the archaeological park had suffered after 20 years of civil strife and international isolation.
 The team discovered that the temples were relatively unaffected by the upheaval that shook Cambodia, although Angkor’s caretakers were not so fortunate, as most, along with many other educated Cambodians, died under the Khmer Rouge.
 In the wake of the Khmer Rouge period, the ancient complex lapsed further into decay among jungle vegetation.
 Encouraged by the Ministry of Culture, WMF developed a set of recommendations to address fundamental preservation issues at Angkor.
-In the more than twenty years since, WMF has focused on four key areas at Angkor: the Churning of the Ocean of Milk Gallery within Angkor Wat, the temple’s most prominent bas-relief; Phnom Bakheng, Angkor’s oldest temple and the place where tourists flock to admire the view at sunset; Preah Khan, an outstanding example of a large linear temple complex in a jungle setting; and Ta Som, a relatively smaller complex that is rich in architectural and sculptural detail.
+In the more than twenty years since, WMF has focused on four key areas at Angkor: the Churning of the Ocean of Milk Gallery within Angkor Wat, the gallery hosting the most prominent bas-relief; Phnom Bakheng, one of Angkor’s oldest temples and the place where tourists flock to admire the view at sunset; Preah Khan, an outstanding example of a large linear temple complex in a jungle setting; and Ta Som, a relatively smaller complex that is rich in architectural and sculptural detail.
 In 1996, WMF also listed Angkor Archaeological Park on the World Monuments Watch, our flagship advocacy program for cultural heritage at risk; a nomination that underscores the value and continued relevance of this spectacular place.